VoronDesign/VoronUsers/printer_mods/gamebofh/CR10-Switchwire/README.md

   * I could have just blanked out the switch, but that would have looked meh, so I decided to have it be a keystone slot instead.
 But, if you look at the CAD on the keystone slots, it's a bit more finicky than you would expect (not just rectangular holes), so instead I blanked one of those and then put the power inlet there.
     * This means the power switch is now on the right (as you look at the machine), so to use the original keystone plate, you need to mirror it to be on the left.
   * The footprint is a little narrower than the 250, so I scaled the center rear panel (unlocked, so only one dimension) from 117mm to 100mm on the X axis.
+    * But, things you don't think about.
+The bolts for the center rail run through the middle of this extrusion.
+Your drop in nuts won't hit it, but the slight raised part on the skirt, meant to slide into that slot, now slightly hits those bolts.
+Means that you end up having to work a little extra hard to get the bolts in that hold that piece of the skirt.

 ### Side skirts